Question: What is a DOCX File?

 - Open the DOCX file in its default program and choose to save the open file as another file format.

 - Use DOCX Converter, an online DOCX converter tool that allows you to export your DOCX file into one of several other formats including the older DOC format, PDF, plain text format, and more.

-- Use another File Conversion Online Service or Software Program to convert the DOCX file to another file format.
+- Use Calibre (to convert to eBook formats) or another File Conversion Online Service or Software Program to convert the DOCX file to another file format.

 The first option involving opening the DOCX file in its native program is preferable because it's both easier and will probably result in a more accurate file conversion.
 Of course if you don't have a program that opens DOCX files, a third-party file conversion tool (the second or third option) could be very useful.